KmNeetuSingh/Javascript-Interview-/Day-1/index.md

 8. A transaction is a set of database operations that execute as a single unit.
 For example, in an online purchase, there will be stock deducted, updating user payment history, and generation of receipt.
 In case any of these steps fail, the whole transaction will roll back to maintain data consistency.

 9. Indexing improves query performance as it provides a data structure to speed up searches.
-For instance, looking for a student by "StudentID" in a large table will be faster if there is an index on "StudentID" than to scan the entire table.
+For instance, looking for a student by StudentID in a large table will be faster if there is an index on "StudentID" than to scan the entire table.

 10. Foreign Keys link tables together and maintain the integrity of related data.
 They prevent orphan records, for example, an order existing without a valid customer.
-If the "Orders" table contains a "CustomerID" that does not exist in the "Customers" table, the database will prevent adding such an order.
+If the Orders table contains a CustomerID that does not exist in the Customers table, the database will prevent adding such an order.

 11. Data consistency ensures that database information follows rules and remains accurate.
 For instance, if a bank transfer updates one account but not the other, the data becomes inconsistent.
 The **Consistency** property in ACID ensures that all changes follow database rules, maintaining integrity.